TkrUdagawa/website/source/en/tutorial/regression_python.rst

  1. Connect to Jubatus Server

-  Connect to Jubatus Server (Row 35)
+  Connect to Jubatus Server (Line 35)
   Setting the IP addr, RPC port of Jubatus Server and the unique name for task identification in Zookeeper.

  2. Prepare the training data